- Applying to study

 Lead, Engage, Aspire, Develop (LEAD) is a SSAF funded leadership program, which gives aspiring student leaders an opportunity to build leadership capacity, interpersonal communication and gain skills for future employment.

-LEAD in 2016 was a great success and we are expanding the 2017 program to involve more face-to-face workshops and activities and events.
+LEAD in 2017 was a great success and we are expanding the 2018 program to involve more face-to-face workshops, activities and events.

 What does the LEAD program involve?

 The LEAD program will provide students with training that will help them build their leadership capacities, self-awareness, communication, and intercultural understanding.
 This will involve: